AaronJing/ApproxTrain/README.md

 ## Installation of Dependencies

-AMDNN requires Tensorflow, CUDA Toolkit, cuDNN, GNU C++ compiler and Python3.
+ApproxTrain requires Tensorflow, CUDA Toolkit, cuDNN, GNU C++ compiler and Python3.
 We recommend using Python 3.5-3.8 and g++ 5.4.0 or higher.
 We did the development and testing on an Ubuntu 18.04.6 environment with Tensorflow 2.3.0, CUDA 10.1, CuDNN 7.6.5, g++ 8.4 and python 3.6.9.
 A brief guide on installing those dependency versions on an Ubuntu system are given below.
 Alternatively, If you can follow the official  TensorFlow [build guide](https://www.tensorflow.org/install/source).